-.
-Moreover, it is noteworthy that the definitions of urban areas used in the DHS and MIS surveys align with those established by local administrators, thereby enhancing the probability of policymakers accepting the analysis results.

-Therefore, this study undertook an analysis of DHS, MIS, and geospatial data with the following objectives: 1) To delineate the spatio-temporal variations in the malaria test positivity rate among children under the age of five (U5) residing in urban areas, 2) To pinpoint the factors that predict the U5 malaria test positivity rate, and 3) To construct model effect plots that elucidate the associations between covariates and the U5 malaria test positivity rate.
+In light of these data limitations and the imperative to comprehend malaria transmission risk in Nigerian cities, this study embarked on an analysis with the following objectives: 1) To delineate the geographic and temporal variations in the malaria test positivity rate among children under the age of five (U5) at both the cluster and geopolitical level, 2) To identify factors that predict the U5 malaria test positivity rate, and 3) To construct model effect plots that elucidate the associations between covariates and the U5 malaria test positivity rate.
 The unadjusted effect plots reveal correlations between dependent and independent variables, providing insights into potential thresholds for intervention prioritization.
 Meanwhile, the adjusted effects illuminate the independent contributions of covariates, crucial for understanding their broader public health implications.

 2. Materials and Methods